linkerd/website/linkerd.io/content/blog/2023/0525-osm-migration.md

   title="Welcome OSM Users!"
   src="/uploads/2023/05/OSM_2-rect.png" >}}

-So you read Open Service Mesh team's announcement that [OSM will be archived and no further OSM releases will be published](https://openservicemesh.io/blog/osm-project-update/), and you saw that Linkerd is [welcoming OSM adopters to Linkerd](../../05/welcome-to-linkerd-open-service-mesh-adopters/) with open arms... now what?
+So you read the Open Service Mesh team's announcement that [OSM will be archived and no further OSM releases will be published](https://openservicemesh.io/blog/osm-project-update/), and you saw that Linkerd is [welcoming OSM adopters to Linkerd with open arms](../../05/welcome-to-linkerd-open-service-mesh-adopters/)... now what?
 What does it look like to migrate from OSM to Linkerd?

 Any time you look at migrating meshes, there are two main challenges: